Taguig: Economy

 Taguig is a national hub of business and commerce.
 The city is a center for banking and finance, health care and life sciences, medical technology and research, retailing, trade, tourism, real estate, new media, traditional media, advertising, legal services, accountancy, insurance, and the arts.
 Bonifacio Global City is the central business district of Taguig and is one of the five major central business districts (CBDs) of Metro Manila, as the other four being the Makati CBD, Ortigas Center, Bay City, and Binondo.
 In 2024, Taguig is the 8th largest economy in the Philippines, with a 2.95% share to the national gross domestic product totaling ₱656.31 billion.

 Taguig has a GDP of ₱566.19 billion and is the 4th largest economy of the National Capital Region, accounting for 8.6% of the region's total economy as of 2023.
+The city has the sixth-highest per capita GDP among highly urbanized cities in the country at (US$9,800) as of 2023.

 The city is continuously improving its ease of doing business; aside from lower taxes, the city is simplifying its business registration process.
 According to the Cities and Municipalities Index (CMCI) of the Department of Trade and Industry, the city ranks as the 10th Most Competitive Highly-Urbanized City in the Philippines in 2024.
 The CMCI ranks cities and municipalities in the country according to five pillars: economic dynamism, government efficiency, infrastructure, resiliency, and innovation.

 The office market in Metro Manila is dominated by three major cities with CBDs: Makati, Taguig, and Pasig.
 The city has an office space supply of 2.7 e6sqm as of end-2021, behind Makati's 2.8 e6sqm.
 As of 2021, the registered number of total employment in the city was 212,818.
 As of 2023, Taguig had the highest share of existing office supply in Metro Manila at 26 percent, followed by Makati at 20 percent.